Emergency Services Operator by day…

 A history lover in school, it was no surprise the stories that had the greatest impact and carried her favorite story lines were historical romance.
 It didn’t take long for Christina to find her niche writing stories set in Georgian and Regency England, where she uses all her experiences as inspiration to craft true-to-life characters and emotional stories with a unique twist on modern issues.
 She is fond of saying “I learned more about history writing novels than I ever learned in school.”

 Christina a member of Romance Writers of America, OCCRWA and the Beau Monde, a special interest chapter whose focus is on the history of the nineteenth century.
-She is an active member of the writing community, serving as Programs Director for the Beau Monde, is the 2017-2019 PRO Liaison for OCCRWA, and is on the planning committee for the California Dreamin’ Writers Conference.
+She is an active member of the writing community, serving as the 2017-2019 PRO Liaison for OCCRWA, and is on the planning committee for the California Dreamin’ Writers Conference.

 When not researching, writing or working, Christina spends her spare time traveling, cooking — oftentimes with a historical flare — and staying active on social media.